craigsapp/ratioscore/doc/about/index.md

 </script>

-The Ratioscore was first converted into MIDI and then loaded into Sibelius to quantize note durations into notatable rhythms.
+The Ratioscore was first converted into MIDI and then loaded into Sibelius to quantize note durations into notatable rhythms and to add <a target="_blank" href="https://www.plainsound.org/HEJI">HEJI accidentals</a>.

 <h2> Conference </h2>